 First Birthday Activity Ideas and Games

-Make the day feel a little more special with these fun and easy activities you can do at home.
+Make the day feel a little more special with these fun and easy first birthday party ideas you can do at home.
 These work well if you have older kiddos in the house who can help join in the fun of the day, but you can do them with just one kiddo, too.

 1. Smash Cake Video